-The Lansing, Mich. reporter recently shared a photo on Twitter, sharing her experience with wearing her hair natural on TV for the first time ever.
+The Lansing, Mich., reporter recently shared a photo on Twitter, sharing her experience of wearing her hair natural on TV for the first time.
 The seemingly simple act took a lot of courage from the 21-year-old, who admits she straightens her hair daily.

 “I wore my natural hair on tv for the first time ever today!
 This has been an internal battle that I’ve been struggling with ever since I decided to become a reporter.
 Finally feeling true to myself #blackgirlmagic,” wrote Whyte on Twitter.